compeoree/hdzero-boxpro/readme.md

 The firmware can either be built in a [devcontainer](https://containers.dev/) or natively on a linux machine.

-Note: decompressing the repository in Windows system may damage some files and prevent correct builds.
+Note: decompressing the repository in Windows system may damage some files and prevent correct builds. (symbolic links are broken)

 ### Devcontainer Setup